Albonycal/blog.albony.xyz/content/posts/thinking.md

 Yeah that was quite obvious right??

 But back in 1845 when Kirchhoff stated that law, our understanding of world was different.
 What sounds obvious to us now could have been an alien concept then.
-Then game of chess keeps going on, and with time our understanding of it increases.
+The game of chess keeps going on, and with time our understanding of it increases.

 Forget about the people in 1845, take the example of yourself.
 This concept would have been as alien to you as those people when you were 4, we all learnt everything we know gradually by observing this giant game of chess.
 With some help from others of course ;)